angular/material-start/README.md

 </script>
 ```

-### Step #8:

 <span style="font-size:10px;">@see [tutorial_8.html](https://github.com/angular/material-start/blob/es5-tutorial/app/tutorial_8.html#L19)<span>

-Here you will fix any ARIA warnings that Angular Material may display in the Dev console.
+Finally let's will fix any ARIA warnings that Angular Material may display in the Dev console.

 * Insert `aria-label` attributes for mdButton components that do not have labels.